MicrosoftDocs/learn/learn-pr/wwl-azure/implement-ha-sap-netweaver-anydb/includes/7-exercise-set-up-windows-server-failover-cluster.md

 ## Configure failover detection parameters

 After you successfully install the Windows failover cluster, you need to change some thresholds so they adapt failover detection to conditions in Azure.
-Assuming that your two VMs that make up the Windows cluster configuration for ASCS/SCS are in the same subnet, change the following parameters to these values:
+Assuming that your two virtual machines that make up the Windows cluster configuration for ASCS/SCS are in the same subnet, change the following parameters to these values:

 - **SameSubNetDelay** = 2000
 - **SameSubNetThreshold** = 15
 - **RoutingHistoryLength** = 30

 These settings were tested with customers.
-They're resilient enough, but they also provide failover that's fast enough in real error conditions on an SAP software or in a node or VM failure.
+They're resilient enough, but they also provide failover that's fast enough in real error conditions on an SAP software or in a node or virtual machine failure.